 Despite the prevalence of red and pink hearts and the innumerable boxes of chocolate, Valentine’s Day in 2019 looks very different than it did a decade ago.
 Ten years ago, more than 60 percent of adults planned to celebrate Valentine’s Day; today, that’s dropped to just over half.
 At the same time, spending for the holiday has continued to rise and is projected to reach more than $20 billion this year.
 Driving these opposing trends are three critical shifts in how consumers view and celebrate love’s official holiday.

 In 2009, 72 percent of adults aged 18-34 and 65 percent of those 35-54 — prime ages for young romance — said they planned to celebrate Valentine’s Day.
 According to the

 Young people do Valentine’s Day differently

 While more consumers say they are not officially “celebrating” on February 14, many will still mark the event in some way.
 In fact, a quarter who aren’t celebrating admit they still plan to treat themselves to something special, hold a get-together with other single friends or even purchase an “anti-Valentine’s Day” gift.
 These types of activities are even more popular among younger consumers — the same age groups who appear to be driving a decline in Valentine’s Day celebrations.
-More than a third of those under the age of 35 who say they are not “celebrating” still have plans to splurge on themselves or spend time with other single friends.
+More than a third of those under the age of 35 who say they are not “celebrating” still have plans to

 Those who celebrate Valentine’s Day are spending more